luqmansen/gosty/README.md

     - name: {image-name}
       image: localhost:5000/{image-name}:latest
 ```
-port is still 5000, since internally, minikube use that port for its local resistry
+port is still 5000, since internally, minikube use that port for its local registry

 **Note**<br>
 For some reason, minikube's registry addons doesn't have mounted volume, so everytime